Unfolding a Bykov attractor: from an attracting torus to strange attractors: Setting

 \subsection{Chirality}

-There are two different possibilities for the geometry of the flow around $\Gamma$, depending on the direction trajectories turn around the one-dimensional heteroclinic connection from $O_1$ to $O_2$.
+There are two different possibilities for the geometry of the flow around $\Gamma$, depending on the direction in which trajectories turn around the one-dimensional heteroclinic connection from $O_1$ to $O_2$.
 To make this rigorous, we need some new concepts.

-\medbreak Let $V_1$ and $V_2$ be small disjoint neighbourhoods of $O_1$ and $O_2$ with disjoint boundaries $\partial V_1$ and $\partial V_2$, respectively.
-These neighbourhoods will be constructed with detail in Section~\ref{localdyn}.
+\medbreak Let $V_1$ and $V_2$ be small disjoint neighborhoods of $O_1$ and $O_2$ with disjoint boundaries $\partial V_1$ and $\partial V_2$, respectively.
+These neighborhoods will be constructed with detail in Section~\ref{localdyn}.
 Trajectories starting at $\partial V_1\backslash W^s(O_1)$ near $W^s(O_1)$ go into the interior of $V_1$ in positive time, then follow the connection from $O_1$ to $O_2$, go inside $V_2$, and then come out at $\partial V_2$ as in Figure~\ref{Chirality}.
-Let $\Phi$ be a piece of trajectory like this from $\partial V_1$ to $\partial V_2$.
-Now join its starting point to its end point by a line segment as in Figure~\ref{Chirality}, forming a closed curve, that we call the \emph{loop} of $\Phi$.
-The loop of $\Phi$ and the cycle $\Gamma$ are disjoint closed sets.
+Let $\mathcal{Q}$ be a piece of trajectory like the one which has been constructed from $\partial V_1$ to $\partial V_2$.
+Now join its starting point to its end point by a line segment as in Figure~\ref{Chirality}, forming a closed curve, that we call the \emph{loop} of $\mathcal{Q}$.
+The loop of $\mathcal{Q}$ and the network $\Gamma$ are disjoint closed sets.

-\begin{definition}(\cite{LR2015}) We say that the two saddle-foci $O_1$ and $O_2$ in $\Gamma$ have the same \emph{chirality} if the loop of every trajectory is linked to $\Gamma$ in the sense that the two closed sets cannot be disconnected by an isotopy.
-Otherwise, we say that $O_1$ and $O_2$ have different chirality. \end{definition} Then our assumption is:
+\begin{definition}(\cite{LR2015}) We say that the two saddle-foci $O_1$ and $O_2$ in $\Gamma$ have the \emph{same chirality} if the loop of every trajectory (starting near $O_1$) is linked to $\Gamma$ in the sense that the two closed sets cannot be disconnected by an isotopy.
+Otherwise, we say that $O_1$ and $O_2$ have \emph{different chirality}. \end{definition} Our next assumption is topological and may be written as:

 \medbreak

 \begin{enumerate} \item[\textbf{(P5)}] The saddle-foci $O_1$ and $O_2$ have the same chirality. \end{enumerate}